Email email@example.com with any other questions!

 When is CS50 offered?

 CS50 is offered primarily in fall term.
-All students, including concentrators and non-concentrators, are encouraged to take CS50 in fall term.
-However, SEAS concentrators and secondaries unable to take the course in fall term may take a (smaller-scale) spring version of CS50.
+All students, including concentrators and non-concentrators, should take CS50 in fall term.
+However, SEAS concentrators and secondaries unable to take the course in fall term may alternatively take a (smaller-scale) version of CS50 in the spring or summer.

 |CS50 Puzzle Day||✓|